-SKI TOW EYE/PYLON
+SKI TOW PYLON (OPTIONAL)

-The stainless steel ski tow and stainless steel ski tow pylon are designed for a single skier only.
+The solid aluminum ski tow pylon is designed for a single skier only.
 The ski tow pylon may be located at the stern of the boat or on the ski tower.

 Avoid injury or death.
-DO NOT overload the ski tow, ski tow eye or the ski tow pylon, or use them for anything other than water sports.
-The ski tow eye and the ski tow pylon maximum load is 1,000 lbs (454 kg).
+DO NOT overload the ski tow or the ski tow pylon, or use them for anything other than water sports.
+The ski tow pylon maximum load is 1,000 lbs (454 kg).